Fennel For Increasing Milk Supply: Does It Really Work

 Image: IStock

 • Fennel powder has been used in food preparation for centuries.
-Powdered fennel is available in supermarkets, and you can add it to any dish for flavor while also getting the natural benefits of fennel.
+Powdered fennel is available in supermarkets and can be added to your soups, stews, and curries or sprinkled on roasted vegetables to get the natural benefits of fennel.

 Fennel preparations like oil and capsules may contain preservatives that could harm the baby, and it is best to avoid them or consult a doctor before using them.